 Big Sky Acoustics has previously been instructed not only by major event organisers but also by local authorities to monitor noise.
 Richard Vivian is very open about his approach to event noise management and is quoted from a public hearing as saying: “We deal with engineering fact working with national standards, guidelines, specific measurement criteria and a good deal of common sense.
 Our job is to assess the actual noise against these criteria and where specifically agreed levels are exceeded, or we believe they are likely to be exceeded, then we take action as quickly and effectively as possible based on our expert opinion of the noise measured.
 It doesn’t matter who we are instructed by, we measure the same noise and apply the same standards.”

 We always propose real-time monitoring throughout the duration of music performances outdoors.
 This means off-site monitoring at predetermined monitoring positions, and on-site monitoring of levels at the stages.
 The data is correlated throughout the event and source levels adjusted as required.
 This allows for the changes in outdoor sound propagation caused by local meteorological effects.

 Our objective is to work seamlessly with the technical crews on all stages, ensuring that our constraints on noise are clearly communicated and carried out effectively.
-Should environmental conditions dictate the implementation of very strict limits this will be continuously monitored, and, as soon as conditions allow, these limits will be reviewed.
+Should environmental conditions dictate the implementation of strict limits this will be continuously monitored, and, as soon as conditions allow, these limits will be revised.
 We also appreciate that diplomacy is required when dealing with complainants.
 We will ensure a sympathetic and understanding approach to members of the public who complain about noise from the event.

 To discuss noise management at your event contact Big Sky Acoustics.